nghttp2/nghttp2/README.rst

 By default, it uses SSL/TLS connection.
 Use ``--no-tls`` option to disable it.

+``nghttpd`` only accept the HTTP/2.0 connection via NPN or direct HTTP/2.0 connection.
+No HTTP Upgrade is supported.

 Just like ``nghttp``, it has verbose output mode for framing information.
 Here is sample output from ``nghttpd`` server::